 From 6 April 2023, those who registered for fixed protection 2016 by 15 March 2023 could resume contributions to a pension arrangement after 5 April 2023, without losing their protection.
 Those who register for fixed protection 2016 after 15 March 2023, will lose their protection if their benefits increase beyond the 'relevant percentage'.
 Subject to certain restrictions individuals could submit applications for fixed protection 2016 up to 5 April 2025 on the HMRC website.
-However, if a member has benefits in a public service pension scheme affected by the McCloud remedy, they can still applying is-5-April-2027.
+However, if a member has benefits in a public service pension scheme affected by the McCloud remedy, they can still apply to HMRC for Fixed Protection 2016.
+The deadline for applying is 5 April 2027.